digital-asset/daml/docs/source/json-api/production-setup.rst

 The vast majority of the prior documentation focuses on ease of testing and running the service in a dev environment.
-From a production perspective given the wide variety of use-cases there is far less of an established framework for deploying the *JSON API*.
+From a production perspective given the wide variety of use-cases there is far less of an established framework for deploying the *HTTP-JSON API* server.
 In this document we would try to list some recommendations for production deployments.

-The *JSON API service* is a JVM application that by default uses an in-memory backend.
+The *HTTP-JSON API* server is a JVM application that by default uses an in-memory backend.
 This in-memory backend setup is inefficient for larger datasets as for every query it ends up fetching the entire active contract set for the templates referenced in that query.
 For this reason for production setups at a minimum we recommend to use a database